contractlevel/yield/README.md

 BASE_MAINNET_RPC_URL=<your_rpc_url_here>
 ```

 The unit tests use a [fork of chainlink-local](https://github.com/contractlevel/chainlink-local).
 Since the unit tests are performed on forked mainnets, additional functionality was required from chainlink-local in order to facilitate USDC transfers.
 USDC transfers on CCIP integrate [Circle's CCTP](https://www.circle.com/cross-chain-transfer-protocol), which comes with additional checks that weren't included in the original chainlink-local.
 The CCTP architecture requires USDC transfer messages to be "validated by attesters".
-These messages need to be in a [specific format](https://github.com/circlefin/evm-cctp-contracts/blob/6e7513cdb2bee6bb0cddf331fe972600fc5017c9/src/MessageTransmitter.sol#L228-L247) and the attester's signatures need to be in a [specific order](https://github.com/circlefin/evm-cctp-contracts/blob/6e7513cdb2bee6bb0cddf331fe972600fc5017c9/src/MessageTransmitter.sol#L246-L247).
+These messages need to be in a [specific format](https://github.com/circlefin/evm-cctp-contracts/blob/6e7513cdb2bee6bb0cddf331fe972600fc5017c9/src/MessageTransmitter.sol#L228-L247) and the attesters' signatures need to be in a [specific order](https://github.com/circlefin/evm-cctp-contracts/blob/6e7513cdb2bee6bb0cddf331fe972600fc5017c9/src/MessageTransmitter.sol#L246-L247).

 To achieve this, the changes were made to the [CCIPLocalSimulatorFork](https://github.com/contractlevel/chainlink-local/blob/main/src/ccip/CCIPLocalSimulatorFork.sol).
 A new function, [switchChainAndRouteMessageWithUSDC](https://github.com/contractlevel/chainlink-local/blob/519e854caaf1291c03bda3928674c922195fd629/src/ccip/CCIPLocalSimulatorFork.sol#L126-L155) was added, which is based on the original `switchChainAndRouteMessage`, except it also listens for CCTP's `MessageSent` event, and takes two arrays of attester addresses, and their private keys - values that can be easily simulated with [Foundry's makeAddrAndKey](https://getfoundry.sh/reference/forge-std/make-addr-and-key/).

-The `offchainTokenData` array passed to the offRamp needed to contain the USDCTokenPool's `MessageAndAttestation` struct, which contains the message retrieved from the `MessageSent` event and the `attestation` created with the attester's and their private keys.
+The `offchainTokenData` array passed to the offRamp needed to contain the USDCTokenPool's `MessageAndAttestation` struct, which contains the message retrieved from the `MessageSent` event and the `attestation` created with the attesters and their private keys.
 To achieve this, another function was added, [\_createOffchainTokenData](https://github.com/contractlevel/chainlink-local/blob/519e854caaf1291c03bda3928674c922195fd629/src/ccip/CCIPLocalSimulatorFork.sol#L181-L238).

 _NOTE: Some unit tests in [`CheckLog.t.sol`](https://github.com/contractlevel/yield/blob/main/test/unit/rebalancer/CheckLog.t.sol) will fail with `OnlySimulatedBackend()` unless the [`cannotExecute` modifier](https://github.com/contractlevel/yield/blob/457267fcf8068e3b35dd31770640b9423595892d/src/modules/ParentRebalancer.sol#L54) has been temporarily commented out._